igormatyushkin014/Fragmentor/README.md

 }
 ```

-Then add `TellMe` to dependencies list:
+Then add `Fragmentor` to dependencies list:

 ```javascript
 dependencies {